Neverball/neverball/README.txt

                                 * * *

+COPYING.txt
     Neverball is distributed under the terms of GNU General Public Licence version 2 (or a later version at your option).

-A copy of GPL  v2 is available in the file COPYING.
+doc/install.txt

-See INSTALL  for instructions  on how  to build  the game  from source code.
+    Instructions on how to build the game from source code.

+doc/manual.txt
-A description of how to play the game can be found in doc/MANUAL.
+    A detailed description of how to play and configure the game.

+doc/authors.txt
-A mostly-complete list of all contributors  to the game is included in the file doc/AUTHORS.
+    A list of people who have contributed to Neverball.

                                 * * *